Core Classes

 Other Electives

-Computer Science BASIC - simple intro computer programming language.
-1 year course covers basics all the way up to graphics and animation.
+Python - Simple intro computer programming language.
+One-year course covers basics all the way up to graphics and animation.

 A regular ninth grade schedule would consist of the following six classes: